Preocts/python-src-template/README.md

 ```
 - Run `make dev-install` or follow steps below to ensure local editible library is installed

+### GitHub Actions

+This module is loaded with a `python-tests.yml` which will execute some github actions running unit tests and coverage checks.
+This file and directory can be removed if undesired.

+Within the `python-tests.yml` there is a commented step `Upload coverave to Codecov`.
+If you have the repo associated with Covecov you can uncomment this step and the results of the coverage will be sent automagically.

 ---

 # Local developer installation